monksinha/Pacman-Contest/pacman-contest/Wiki.md

 Given the above considerations, we decided to implement **A\* Heuristic Search** and **Monte Carlo Tree Search** for the project.

-## 3.2 A* Heuristic Search
+## 4.2 A* Heuristic Search
 #### 'Friendly' Agent

-This agent is implemented based on section 2, it is an improved version based on our previous attacker 'Positive'.
+This offensive agent is implemented based on section 3, and it is an improved version compared to our previous attacker 'Positive'.
 Besides, it comprises several components as following

 - Picking an entrance to the enemy's territory based on current observation.
 We mask the entrances in about 3 Manhattan distance of the enemies.
 Meanwhile, we assign a counter to each entrance.
 Every step we increase one for those counters and we penalize those masked entrances by five.
 Before we pick the entrance, we calculate the maze distance from each entrance to its nearest food combining with the counter value to choose the best entrance.